ErikCMorgan/new-pc-setup/README.md

   - `wsl --set-default-version 2`
 - Start Docker Desktop and pray harder than last time.
 <br></br>
 If all else fails, you can always use Hyper-V engine instead of WSL2.
-You can also check the firewall settings, make sure _Virtualization Technology for Directed I/O_ is enabled in the bios, reinstall docker, etc.
+You can also check the firewall settings, make sure _Virtualization Technology for Directed I/O_ is enabled in the bios, reinstall docker, etc. If you reinstall Docker, make sure you run these commands:
+- `wsl --unregister docker-desktop `
+- `wsl --unregister docker-desktop-data`
+<br></br>
+This was the final solution for me after doing all of the above.
 ---
 ### MySQL Workbench Dark Theme
 It doesn't support a full dark mode on windows yet, but you can change the code editor theme: